What Is a DSCR Loan?

 - Investors scaling beyond conventional loan limits

-- Borrowers focused on cash flow over W-2 income
+- Borrowers focused on property cash flow rather than W2 income

 DSCR Loan FAQs